liushuyu6666/Knowledge/System_Design/README.md

    2. message queues ??
 6. Distributed Architecture
    1. microservices
-7. Auto Scaling ??
+7. Auto Scaling: like AWS Lambda

 # Bugs
 1. Understand the bug: Gather information and reproduce the issue.
-2. Isolate the bug: Identify the affected component or module.
+2. pinpoint the bug: Identify the affected component or module.
 3. Use debugging techniques: Employ logging, breakpoints, and debugging tools.
 4. Analyze the code: Review relevant sections, dependencies, and edge cases.
 5. Fix the bug: Develop a plan, make code changes, and write tests.